 Rohan Gardens Support Group

-We help to preserve and maintain gardens at Care Home
+We preserve and maintain gardens at Care Home

 The Axis Foundation has contributed £1000 to the Rohan Gardens Support Group.
 The group preserves, maintains and improves the outdoor areas at Rohan Gardens Care Home in Warwick.
 The donation will also help put on events, like barbecues and tea parties.
 Because of their work on the garden, more residents will be drawn in to enjoy the fresh air and engage with the community.